 Shop Multiple Dealerships

 Beyond just ensuring that you find the best deal, shopping multiple dealerships lets you pit them against each other.
 If one dealer is offering a bargain, you can use that as leverage to convince another dealership to lower their price.
 Even if you don't get an offer, simply informing each dealership of your progress car hunting shows that you're not an easy target and that you're willing to move along if necessary.

 Remember, you're the one spending money.
 That means you have power, and it makes visiting multiple showrooms a smart move.
 Make sure you're asking dealers to compete with and provide a price quote on the same specific make, model, trim, and year.
 A dealer may offer to beat a rival's lowest price but with a lower-grade trim level than what you're asking.

 Be Firm with Your Target Number

 The other option is to tell them that you have a figure in mind that you're unwilling to reveal.
-This forces them to make an offer that you can either accept or decline.
-As you leave the dealership, you may be surprised by how much lower they're willing to drop the price once they seem that you're serious.
+That forces them to make an offer that you can either accept or decline or even make a counteroffer.
+As you leave the dealership, you may be surprised by how much lower they're willing to drop the price below MSRP once they seem that you're serious.